 Beignets originate from France and, depending on the region, can be prepared in many different ways.
 Hence they have different names: bugnes, merveilles, oreillettes, corchevets, vautes, etc.

-In Alsace alone, there are several varieties of beignets, including Fasenachtskiechle (similar to Berliners) and Schenkeles.
+In Alsace alone, several beignets exist, including Fasenachtskiechle (similar to Berliners) and Schenkeles.

-This article features one of the many recipes followed for making “Beignets de Carnaval”.
-We adapted it in order to be extremely easy to prepare.
+This article features one of the many recipes for making “Beignets de Carnaval”.
+We adapted it to be extremely easy to prepare.

 French Beignets: Ingredients